NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/UniProt_Isoform.md

 Noted that the last segment is a missing segment, so this segment would not appear in `[(1, 176), (188, 221), (426, 971)]`.

-It is not surprising that some of the conflict(s), variant(s) and/or posttranslational modification(s) and so on would fall into these segments.

-When we focus on the distribution of the isoform-specific-segments-length of the non-canonical isoforms (exclude external isoforms) shown in above table, we can find this:
+When we focus on the distribution of the isoform-specific-segments-length of a considerable amount of non-canonical isoforms (exclude external isoforms), we can find this:

 * Scatter Plot